-- Be respectful of your classmates, your teacher, and other people's property.
-Keep an open mind when learning about new cultures and peoples.
-Kindness matters! - Speak French exclusively in class.
-Participation is expected. - Be actively involved in all class activities: speaking, writing, listening, reading and discussing. - Do homework well and have it ready for presentation at the start of the class period.
-Be prepared for class! - Have all required materials with you each day.
-Make sure your chromebook is charged. - Use electronic devices only with the teacher's permission.
-Do not record a person without their permission.

-- Ask for help when you need it. - No eating or drinking in class unless it is a part of a classroom activity.
-Bottled water is permitted.
-Eating during class is disruptive (noise, smell, messes) and leads to an ant problem. - Keep your desk cleared of all materials not related to the study of French (i.e. books from other classes, notes).
-Phones must be left in your backpack or purse, never visible during class. - Have integrity: do your own work, and do it well.
-Do not use translators to do your work for you!
+- be respectful of your classmates, your teacher, and other people's property. keep an open mind when learning about new cultures and peoples.
+Kindness matters! - speak French exclusively in class.
+Participation is expected. - be actively involved in all class activities: speaking, writing, listening, reading and discussing. - do homework well and have it ready for presentation at the start of the class period.
+Be prepared for class! - have all required materials with you each day; use electronic devices only with the teacher's permission, do not record people without their permission. - ask for help when you need it. - keep your desk cleared of all materials not related to the study of French (books from other classes, notes, phones should not be visible during class). - have integrity: do your own work, and do it well.
+(Do not use translators to do your work for you!
 This is considered academic dishonesty, just like plagiarism.
 Absolutely No Google Translate!
-Word Reference.Com may be used when permitted to look up individual words.
+Word Reference.Com may be used when permitted.)